LCC-CIT/CS233JS-CourseMaterials/Labs/Lab03-Classes/Lab03_Instructions_Classes.md

 3. On your computer, in a terminal app (or GitBash, PowerShell, etc.).
 At the folder where you want to clone the repository, type:
    `git clone addressofyourrepository`
    (Using the address you copied above.)

-   There is a separate folder for each of the three web apps.

-   **Tip**: As you finish each part of each web app, use the following Git commands to keep your Git repository up to date by *committing* and  *pushing* your code:

-- git status
-- git add –A
-- git commit –m “some message”
-- git push

-After pushing, check your files on GitHub to make sure everything is there.
+4.

-### Refactor your Domino App and Push it to GitHub
+### Refactor your Domino App

 1. Add the latest version of your domino app to the local repository.
 2. Modify your domino app to use classes.

+### Commit the Changes and Push them to GitHub

-3. Stage Your Changes: Use `git add` to move your edited files into the Staging Area so Git knows which changes to include in your next snapshot.
+1. Stage Your Changes: Use `git add` to move your edited files into the Staging Area so Git knows which changes to include in your next snapshot.
    - Usage: `git add <file-name>` or `git add .` to stage all changes in the directory.
-4. Commit the revised code: Use `git commit` to permanently record those staged changes to your Local History.
+2. Commit the revised code: Use `git commit` to permanently record those staged changes to your Local History.
    - Usage: `git commit -m "Your descriptive message"`.
    - Note: Every commit requires a message explaining the update.
-5. Push to the Remote: Use `git push` to upload your local commits to the Remote Server (GitHub).
+3. Push to the Remote: Use `git push` to upload your local commits to the Remote Server (GitHub).
-   - Usage: `git push origin main`.
+   - Usage: `git push origin main`, or simply `git push` to push back to the default origin.
-   - Impact: This moves your work from Local History $\rightarrow$ Remote so others can see it.
+   - Impact: This moves your work from Local repository$\rightarrow$ Remote so others can see it.

+After pushing, check your files on GitHub to make sure everything is there.
+You can also check the status of your local repository with the command:
+ `git status`

+## Instructions for Part 2

+Coming soon...

-*Note, parts of these instrucitons were drafted using Gemini 3.*
+*Note, some parts of these instrucitons were drafted using Gemini 3.*

 ----